JSorngard/lambert_w/README.md

 In case the input is outside the domain of the functions, they return `NaN`.
 That happens for values smaller than -1/e on both branches, and values larger than 0 for the secondary branch.
 It also happens if the input is `NaN`.

-An input of positive infinity gives positive infinity on the principal branch.
+An input of positive infinity to the principal branch gives positive infinity.

 The macros in the examples above are from the [`approx`][] crate, and are used in the documentation examples of this crate.